 Social media is quite distinct from traditional media, such as newspapers, magazines, and television.
-With the growth of social media, marketing is no longer a “one way” street, where businesses hope that their barrage of stale ads capture the attention of potential customers.
+With the growth of social media, marketing is no longer a “one-way” street, where businesses hope that their barrage of stale ads captures the attention of potential customers.

 Instead, social media leverages the power of the internet to connect people with others.
 Users build the content with their views, recommended links, or other generated action, exemplified on sites such as yelp.com, digg.com, and stumbleupon.com.